 The quarter (short for "quarter dollar") is a U.S. coin with a denomination worth 25 cents, or 1/4 of a U.S. dollar.
 Formally it is known as a "quarter dollar."
-It has a diameter of 24.26mm (0.955 inches) and a nominal thickness of 1.75mm (0.069 inches).
-Quarters that are currently minted for circulation by The United States Mint are composed of outer layers of 75% copper and 25% nickel, with a core of pure copper.
-Individual coins minted explicitly for coin collectors can consist of the copper-nickel alloy or a distinctive combination of 90% silver and 10% copper.
+It has a diameter of 24.26 millimeters (0.955 inches) and a nominal thickness of 1.75 millimeters (0.069 inches).
+Quarters that are currently minted for circulation by The United States Mint are composed of outer layers of 75 percent copper and 25 percent nickel, with a core of pure copper.
+Individual coins minted explicitly for coin collectors can consist of the copper-nickel alloy or a distinctive combination of 90 percent silver and 10 percent copper.

 History of the Quarter Dollar

 The first quarter dollars produced in 1796 featured the Draped Bust design on the obverse with a small eagle on the reverse.
-Normally, the mint usually provides a large number of coins in the first year of issue, but only 6,146 coins were produced that year.
-It wasn't until 1804 when the mint produced quarters again but this time with a heraldic eagle on the reverse.
+Typically, the mint usually provides a large number of coins in the first year of issue, but only 6,146 coins were produced that year.
+It wasn't until 1804 when the mint produced quarters again, but this time with a heraldic eagle on the reverse.

 Charles E. Barber's Liberty Head quarter began its production run in 1892.
 These coins were continuously made through 1916 when a sweeping revision of almost all United States coinage took place.
 This series of changes led to the classic Standing Liberty quarter designed by Herman A. MacNeil that began in the latter part of 1916.
 The first Standing Liberty quarters produced featured a likeness of Lady Liberty holding a shield with her right breast exposed.
 Although numismatic scholars contest that some people objected to this design, it was further modified in 1917 to place a coat of chain mail on Lady Liberty.